SO 110 Sociological Imagination 3 CR

 The idea of this course is to analyze youth as a stage in life made both promising and problematic by contemporary social structure and culture.
 Attention is given to the origins and forms of youthful conformity and achievement as well as misconduct and crime, with an emphasis on how those things differ by gender, social class, race/ethnicity, and variations in the organizations and social institutions which constitute the context of daily life for youth.

-SO239 Diversity and Oppression in Contemporary Society (3 credits)
+SO 239 Diversity and Oppression in Contemporary Society 3 CR

 Emphasis in this course is on human diversity.
 It is designed to give students an understanding of the conditions that lead to minority emergence and the consequence of minority status; it fosters acceptance of diversity, cultural pluralism and social change.